 Second wave (first wave returns):

-12:19-23 PM Luqa and Tal'Qali each with hit 9 Br.20's and 15 Cr.42.
+12:19-23 PM Luqa hit with 9 Br.20's and 15 Cr.42.
 Hal Far hit with 9 Br.20 and 12 Cr.42's.
 Both hit for 30 minutes.
 This should catch remaining two Hurricane's and one Gladiator landing.
+Later, both Luqa and Hal Far hit with 9 Br.20's and 15 Cr.42 each.
 Game master estimated another three Hurricanes destroyed and five damaged.
 Two Gladiators destroyed, three damaged.
 No Italian losses.
 Hurricanes have 7-8 lost and none flyable for 48 hours.

 Two Blenheim bombers also destroyed.